etiennedevaux/warksar/README.md

 fully responsive.
 Code is well-organised and easy to follow and the application has been fully tested, following a planned, manual testing procedure, with no obvious errors left in the code.
 The development process is clearly evident through commit messages.
-The project’s documentation provides a clear rationale for the development of this project and covers all stages of the development life cycle.
+The projectï¿½s documentation provides a clear rationale for the development of this project and covers all stages of the development life cycle.
 5.1